Child Welfare QA

 • Re-Abuse

-A child experiences re-abuse or recurrence when he or she has experienced a founded allegation of abuse or neglect within 12 months of a previous finding of abuse or neglect.
+A child experiences re-abuse or recurrence when they have experienced a founded allegation of abuse or neglect within 12 months of a previous finding of abuse or neglect.
 An allegation is founded if the worker concluded that the maltreatment likely occurred.
 For reports with multiple allegations, the report is considered founded if any of the allegations are founded.
 State fiscal year reflects the year of the first founded allegation and we must wait 12 months to determine if there was a new founded allegation.
-In state fiscal year 2020 the rate of recurrence was 7.9 percent, 1.9 percentage points above the federal performance target of 6.0 percent.
+In state fiscal year 2021 the rate of recurrence was 8.6 percent, 2.6 percentage points above the federal performance target of 6.0 percent.

 graph